Frequently asked questions (FAQ)

 The majority of Chimmens Solar Farm is on Best and Most Versatile (BMV) land.
 Whilst the preference is to always develop on land not classified as BMV, development on BMV land may not be precluded when there is a lack of alternative sites at lower Grades across the district, with a viable grid connection.
 Solar farm development is also unlikely to lead to significant and irreversible long-term loss of BMV agricultural land.
 Indeed, the low intensity regime of a solar farm allows the regeneration of soil quality, ensuring the availability of high-quality agricultural acreage for the future.

-The planning application is also informed by an Agricultural Impact Assessment which considers the availability of agricultural resource in the local area, an analysis of the Agricultural Land Classification grading at Chimmens Solar Farm and the impact of diversifying the landowner’s business.
+The planning application was also informed by an Agricultural Impact Assessment which considers the availability of agricultural resource in the local area, an analysis of the Agricultural Land Classification grading at Chimmens Solar Farm and the impact of diversifying the landowner’s business.
 There is a significant threat to farming practices across the UK due to the challenges caused by the changing climate, affecting the viability of some agricultural businesses.
 Projects like Chimmens Solar Farm can enable diversification of agricultural businesses whilst tackling the effects of climate change.

 What happens when the solar farm reaches the end of its operational lifetime (40 years)?